Military service (also called conscription service) in Denmark can be served:

 - then be assessed for military service on a day called Forsvarets Dag.

-Women – you are invited to military service at 18
+Women – who turn 18 after 1 July 2025 – you are called in for assessment of ability to do military service at 18

 On Forsvarets Dag both men and women will be assessed to see if they are: